Found us from search engine?

-Ever since the game of SEO started, link has always been one of the most effective SEO tactics.
+Ever since the game of SEO started, links have always been one of the most effective SEO tactics.

-This is because Google and other search engines uses link as a major ranking factor to rate and rank a website.
+This is because Google and other search engines use links as a major ranking factor to rate and rank a website.

 In fact, links formed the foundation of Google’s original algorithm known as PageRank in 1998.
-Experts believe that link remains a key ranking signal despite the constant updates made by Google ever since then.
+Experts believe that links remain a key ranking signal despite the constant updates made by Google ever since then.

 Internal linking builds a strong foundation for a site’s on-page SEO

 Different from off-page SEO, on-page SEO refers to all the elements of SEO you can control best.
 In other words, on-page SEO is the practice that you do to optimize individual web pages with the goal to rank higher and earn more relevant organic traffic to your site.

 To get ahead of the rest in the SEO industry, ultimately you need a solid SEO foundation.
 A strong foundation for a site’s on-page SEO may come in many ways, but a solid internal linking strategy continues to be the first amongst the other factors.

 Today we are going to discuss what is an internal link, how does it affect your SEO significantly and the best SEO practices for internal linking strategies.